Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your doctor suspects that you have inflammatory breast cancer (IBC).
-IBC is a rare type of breast cancer (when cells in the breast grow abnormally).
-It is very aggressive (fast-growing) and can be hard to detect.
+IBC is a rare type of breast cancer.
+It represents about 1% to 5% of all breast cancer cases in the U.S. It is very fast-growing (aggressive) and can be hard to detect.
 When it is detected, treatment starts right away.
 This sheet tells you more about IBC and how it is treated.

 Symptoms of IBC are different from those of other breast cancers.
 The main differences are:

 Breast cancer cells typically form a lump.
 But with IBC, lumps are rare.
-As a result, the cancer may not be noticed during a breast exam or on a routine mammogram.
-This makes diagnosis harder than with other breast cancers.
+As a result, the cancer may not be noticed on a routine mammogram.
+This makes early diagnosis harder than with other breast cancers.

 IBC cells block vessels in the skin called lymph vessels (part of the immune system).
 This causes swelling and warmth in the breast.
-These symptoms can look and feel like infection or inflammation (mastitis).
-This can also make diagnosis of IBC more difficult.
+These symptoms can look and feel like infection or inflammation.
+Treating other, more common problems can make it take longer to diagnose IBC and can delay cancer treatment.

-IBC grows more quickly than other breast cancers.
+IBC grows more quickly and tends to spread faster than other breast cancers.

 Because of these differences, IBC is often advanced by the time it is diagnosed.
 As a result, it can be harder to treat than other breast cancers.